francesca2534/frontend-nanodegree-neighbourhood_map/README.md

 #Neighbourhood Map Project
 The project is done using the knockout framework.
+Google Map API and Wikipedia API are also used.

 ###Open the index.html file